luchiansienna/TradingApp/README.md

 ]
   ```

-## Core modules of the app
+## Main services of the app

-Ferovinum.Services\PortfolioService.cs - calculates the metrics
+Ferovinum.Services\PortfolioService.cs - calculates metrics

-Ferovinum.Services\TransactionsService.cs - creates a new buy / sell transaction
+Ferovinum.Services\TransactionsService.cs - creates a new buy / sell transaction & gets list of transactions based on productId and clientId

 Ferovinum.Services\BalanceService.cs - gets balances on productId and clientId